aci-ref/facilitation_leading_practices/activities/06-education.md

 engagement and assistance activities, but are often - and should be - informed by these activities.
-Facilitators are generally poised to be most familiar with user interfaces to ACI resources and with the range of researcher experiences and feedback; therefore, facilitators should be able to organize, produce, and deliver functional learning resources for ACI users.
+Facilitators are generally poised to be most familiar with user interfaces to ACI resources and with the range of researcher experiences and feedback; therefore, Facilitators should be able to organize, produce, and deliver functional learning resources for ACI users.